 Passion can become the driving force on the road to attaining goals and ultimately success.
 It is too difficult to find success when there is not strong enthusiasm for the efforts being made.
 You must know “why” you want something before you can attain it and you have to remind yourself of it every day.

 Success is the result of putting forth continuous effort and knowing your passion.
-Success is only an outcome and should not be the sole focus.
-If we can focus on correct behaviors (Effort) and enthusiastically believing in the process (Passion) then we can have the desired outcomes (Success).
-Ultimately we will learn that health, fitness, and athleticism is not a short term destination, it is a long journey that we must embrace!
+Success is only an outcome.
+If we can focus on correct behaviors (Effort) and enthusiastically believe in the process (Passion) then we can have the desired outcomes (Success).

 “There is no talent here.
 This is hard work, this is an obsession.
 Talent doesn’t exist.
 We are all equals as human beings.
 You could be anyone.
 If you put in the time, you will reach the top and that’s that.
 So, I am not talented, I am obsessed”